jbossios/multiclass-classification-keras-example/README.md

 - ```loss.png```: this will have the loss and validation loss (val_loss) vs epoch
 - ```compare_distribution_of_classes_data.png```: this compares the distribution of classes for each dataset type (training, test, validation, all=complete dataset)
 - ```confusion_matrix.png```: as the name suggests, this will have the confusion matrix using the test data

+If you like this example, please consider giving me a star!